anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 ### Updating a Cloud Function via Cloud Function API (REST)

 Another way to update the Cloud Function is obviously using the REST API.
-Below is a curl command which makes HTTP POST request to the Google Cloud Functions API to update an available Cloud Function.
+Below is a curl command which makes an HTTP POST request to the Google Cloud Functions API to update an available Cloud Function.

 If you want to update a single parameter (In this case: serviceAccountEmail) in the Cloud Function use the following command:
 ```shell